pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 Let's move it to a blockchain.
 Then we find the intermediary on the blockchain that we use as the trusted partner.

-Or **am I partner in such a process?**
+4. Or **am I partner in such a process?**
 Am I partner in a supply chain network that is probably sometimes moving towards a blockchain solution that also has to be careful.

-Questions to ask:
+Questions to ask (orange boxes on slide):

 - Who costs money in that process and where am I a trust provider?
   - If you are a trust provider, be careful because the whole business model can be disrupted by a blockchain.
-- Or where can't we cooperate because we lack a trust instance?
+- Or why can't we cooperate because we lack a trust instance?
   - We would like to have a Christmas party, but we have nobody who is collecting the money.
 Then we could use a blockchain.
 - Or where am I involved in a process that will change soon?
   - Up to now, he was the big trusted guy and he's now leaving, he's taking his exam.
 We need someone else, we need to change the process, therefore we now need to become blockchain ready.